deep-spin/MF2/README.md

 ## Disclaimer

-Part of this branch were adapted for anonymization purposes.
+Parts of this branch were adapted for anonymization purposes.
 Here are the most relevant changes:

 - To run the experiments you will need to source the data from local CSV files rather than HuggingFace Similarly, you will have to download the raw video files by yourself.